World's 50 most delicious drinks

 Tequila -- one of the world's most popular spirits.

-If Tequila says to you hot, hazy nights with salt, lime, buxom waitresses and facial grimaces all blurring together, this entry's not for you.
-The 100% blue agave Tequila requires no accessorizing; just sip, savor and repeat.
+Tequila isn't just for partying -- it's one of the world's most popular spirits for a reason.
+100% blue agave Tequila requires no accessorizing; just sip, savor and repeat.

 30. Sparkling Water, Global

-Note: Editor's note: This article was previously published in 2011.
-It was reformatted and republished in 2018.